-An April 2011 survey conducted by Braun Research on behalf of Adecco Staffing U.S. found that 71% of 500 recent four-year college graduates would have done something differently to prepare for the job market.
-While companies will hire 9.5% more graduates from the class of 2012 than they did from the 2011 graduating class, according to the National Association of Colleges and Employers, employers are still looking for the pick of the litter.
+An April 2011 survey conducted by Braun Research on behalf of Adecco Staffing U.S. found that 71 percent of 500 recent four-year college graduates would have done something differently to prepare for the job market.
+While U.S. employers will hire 4 percent more graduates from the class of 2018 than they did from the 2017 graduating class, according to the National Association of Colleges and Employers, employers are still looking for the pick of the litter.

-"When you're not familiar with the job market or job seeking, you really don't know how much effort it will take," said Kathy Kane, senior vice president of talent management for Adecco NA,
+“When you’re not familiar with the job market or job seeking, you really don’t know how much effort it will take,” said Kathy Kane, senior vice president of talent management for Adecco NA in Melville, New York.

-Putting off your job hunt isn't a wise move.
-Among the Adecco survey's respondents, 26% said they would have started looking for potential positions earlier.
+Putting off your job hunt isn’t a wise move.
+Among the Adecco survey’s respondents, 26 percent said they would have started looking for potential positions earlier.

 “It’s easy to fall into ‘my weekend starts on Thursday’ mode, rather than ‘I’ve got to put my job search into full gear today’ mode,” said Kane, “but procrastinators will have fewer choices.”

-Most students don't start thinking about their careers until they have to, said Lindsey Pollak, a career expert who focuses on Generation Y in the workplace.
-"There's so much you can do that's not a lot of work and not overly time-consuming.”
+Most students don’t start thinking about their careers until they have to, said Lindsey Pollak, a career expert who focuses on Generation Y in the workplace.
+“There’s so much you can do that’s not a lot of work and not overly time-consuming.”
 Here are some tips that’ll help you fight the procrastination temptation.

 For students and older professionals alike, networking can feel like the most dreaded part of a job hunt.
 Twenty-nine percent of respondents to the Adecco survey said they would have spent more time building a solid professional network.

-"Networking can be scary," said Pollak, "but about 70% of jobs are found through networking."
-Students who spend their time trolling job boards should instead spend that time making solid connections with people who are respected and involved in the workforce, industry experts and alumni, and spend only 30% of their time looking at job listings.
+“Networking can be scary,” said Pollak, “but about 70 percent of jobs are found through networking.”
+Students who spend their time trolling job boards should instead spend that time making solid connections with people who are respected and involved in the workforce, industry experts and alumni, and spend only 30 percent of their time looking at job listings.

 Bottom line: There’s no substitute for experience.